UBC-STAT/stat545.stat.ubc.ca/intructor-guides/teamwork.md

 Work on a branch and submit a pull request whenever proposing "big changes", like developing new content for the course.

-If one other TA should review a pull request, we'll determine who that is in our weekly meeting.
+Rule of thumb for who reviews a pull request: the person who was the primary author on the previous document.

 Examples: